If you are a software developer you must be aware of the most popular version control system used

 $ git branch --merged <targeted-branch>

-Copy a file from another branch without switching branch, make sure the file is committed in another branch.
+Copy a file from another branch without switching the branch, make sure that the file is committed in another branch before copying it.

 $ git checkout <target-branch> -- <complete/path/to/file.js>